brown-bird/Cookbook/Testing/goos_notes.md

 **Higher levels of abstraction** - Avoid excessive complexity by working at higher levels of abstraction.
 Combine components of useful functionality rather than manipulating variables and control flow. *Order food from a menu rather than describe the detailed recipe to create it.*

+---

-#### Note about testing through public api's vs testing private methods
+*Note about testing through public api's vs testing private methods*

 If you test through the api for which you plan to consume a feature you decouple your tests from the implementation details of what is being done.
 This allows you to refactor implementation details without refactoring tests that consume only the public api.
 Testing the smaller private methods may give the illusion of code that is easier to write *(i.e. fewer tests)*

+---

 #### Encapsulation